TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-But nothing interesting to do.
+However, there is nothing particularly interesting or abusable about this.

 <br />